Leominster, Massachusetts: Sports

 The Wachusett Dirt Dawgs of the FCBL played at the Baseball Field at Doyle Field six summers from 2012 to 2017.
 Leominster currently hosts New England Football League semi-pro team, the Central Mass Sabercats.

 The Leominster Dek-Hockey Center hosts youth dek-hockey games for the town of Leominster and Fitchburg.
 It is located in North Leominster off of Route 2 near North Leominster station of the Fitchburg Line.

 Government

 Leominster operates under a mayor–council form of government in which the mayor holds sole executive power.
 The city is divided into five wards and voters select a mayor, a council member representing their ward and four at-large council members.
 The mayor has the power to appoint department heads and members of city boards, subject to approval by the city council.
 The current mayor of Leominster is Dean J. Mazzarella.
-Mazzeralla was sworn in on January 3, 1994, and is serving his eleventh term as mayor.
+Mazzarella was sworn in on January 3, 1994, and is serving his sixteenth (16th) term as mayor.
 He is the longest running mayor in Leominster history.